fredgibbs/fredgibbs.github.io/courses/food-technology-society/exec-summary-guide.md

 - Be sure you create and follow a logical structure and progression to your bullet points.
 A random collection of ideas will be frowned upon.

-## General formatting checklist
+## Formatting Requirements
+These requirements are EASY.
+If you do not follow them, I will return your essay ungraded so that you can fix it and resubmit it.
+You will lose one point.

-- One page maximum
+- Two page maximum (can be single or double-sided)
+- If two pages, they must be stapled---not just with an corner folded over!
 - 11 pt.
-Times New Roman (or very similar serif font)
+Times New Roman
 - 1" margins on all sides
+- 1.5 line spacing
 - Your name on top; do not bother noting the course, me, etc.
-- Everything should be single spaced, but put a blank line between bullet points

 ## Tips for success